“Get mentors.” That’s Alexa von Toble’s advice to young entrepreneurs.

 Work.
 Work.
 Work.
 Work.
 Work.
 That’s what it takes, and when you’re midnight-deep in another oil burner at the office, and you don’t think you can do it anymore, a text to your mentor that reminds you they were once (and probably still are — because making it means even later hours) in the same boat, goes a long way.

 They’ve also heard “NO” a million ways and never gave up.

 A little bit of encouragement from someone you respect and trust?
 That’s the juice that turns into a money-making smoothie.

-Sophia Rivka Rossi co-founder of HelloGiggles, has "made it" by most professional standards.
+Sophia Rivka Rossi co-founder of HelloGiggles, has “made it” by most professional standards.
 The feel-good company online platform was acquired by TIME last year for an estimated $30 million.
-And yet, when speaking with Elizabeth Rice and Julie Cutler, co-founders of SoulCycle at Create & Cultivate Dallas, she cited both women as her mentors, and who she continues to look to for for inspiration.
+And yet, when speaking with Elizabeth Rice and Julie Cutler, co-founders of SoulCycle, she cited both women as her mentors, and who she continues to look to for for inspiration.
 Smart, savvy, successful business women never stop learning.
-It's how you grow.
-Even when you think you're tall AF-- there are still professional inches to be gained.
+It’s how you grow.
+Even when you think you’re tall AF — there are still professional inches to be gained.

 Two, six degrees of separation is real.
 One very simple way to see who knows who you want to know, is to look through who your friends follow on Instagram.
 You’d be surprised to find out how interwoven our lives are.
 Then, craft that DM and tell person X that you’d love to bring them coffee and take 15 minutes of their time.

 It could be the beginning of an amazing working relationship.